dougeby/IntuneDocs/intune-user-help/your-device-is-missing-a-required-certificate-landing-android.md

 ## Fixing certificate issues

-If your Android device isn’t enrolled in Intune, and it’s missing a certain certificate that is required by your company support, you won’t be able to sign in to the Company Portal app.
+If your Android device isn’t enrolled in Intune, and it’s missing a certain certificate that is required by your company support, you won’t be able to sign in to the Company Portal or Microsoft Intune app.
 When you try to sign in, you'll see the following message:

 ![screenshot-error-message-about-missing-certificate](./media/andr-cert_install-1-cert_missing.png)